Rails 7.1 adds adapter option to disallow foreign keys

 This blog is part of our Rails 7 series.

 There are times when an application can choose not to use foreign keys.
 Data transfer between services is a tricky thing.
-When we are importing the data we need to import data in the right order if "foreign keys" are enabled.
+When we are importing the data, we need to import the data in the right order if "foreign keys" are enabled.
 In such cases one might want to not enforce "foreign keys" and load the data and then add "foreign keys" constraint back.

 Situations like this can be handled using migrations.
-Using migrations we can disable "foreign keys".
-However this would mean writing migrations for all the tables and removing all "foreign keys".
+Using migrations, we can disable "foreign keys".
+However, this would mean writing migrations for all the tables and removing all "foreign keys".
 This could be cumbersome.

 def change